256dpi/lungo/README.md

 - Finally, the `lungo` package implements the embeddable database and the `mongo` compatible driver.
-The heavy work is done by the engine and transaction types which manage access to the basic mongokit collections.
+The heavy work is done by the engine and transaction types that manage access to the basic mongokit collections.
 While both can be used standalone, most users want to use the generic driver interface that can be used with MongoDB deployments and lungo engines.